 Zum Seitenanfang

-What is the Lokomat®?
+What is the Gangroboter?

-What does Lokomat® therapy achieve?
+What does Gangroboter therapy achieve?

 Initial results for children with cerebral palsy seem to confirm this.

-When is Lokomat® therapy used?
+When is Gangroboter therapy used?

 • To improve uprightness and the ability to walk